odoylexrules/Documents/README.md

 ### Documents Project:
 This is largely intended for my own use to administer the tools I use on a regular basis.
 If you have found this page.
-I bid you much luck on finding answers to your own questions and solutions to any problem that may have.
+I wish you much luck in finding answers to your own questions and solutions to any problem that may have.
-If you require help with any of these tools, by all means send me a request for documentation to be added or what have you to [odoylexrules](mailto:mintopintohintodoo@gmail.com), and I'll try to get back to you at my earliest convenience.
+If you require help with any of these tools, by all means, send me a request for documentation to be added or what have you to [odoylexrules](mailto:mintopintohintodoo@gmail.com), and I'll try to get back to you at my earliest convenience.

-I tried to encorporate markdown.
-And, I need to reference these documents in linux terminal environments.
+I tried to incorporate markdown.
+And, I need to reference these documents in Linux terminal environments.
 So, I'm no longer using markdown for these documents.

-#### Directory Structure, and schema:
+#### Directory Structure, and Schema:
 **<Program_name>/**
 - *1_About.md*: This is just a brief overview and argument for the program that I will be expanding on within the parent directory.
 - **2_Requirements/**
-  This directory will be a good starting point for satisfying any questions about a particular systems suitability, and may contain a walk-through on setting up a development environment for the named tool.
+  This directory will be a good starting point for satisfying any questions about a particular system's suitability, and may contain a walk-through on setting up a development environment for the named tool.
   - **Build_Environment.md**
     You will find instructions on configuring a system to build the application.
-Such things as tools needed for compiling, libraries for their respective headers, and any other detail required for installing comfertably.
+Such things as tools needed for compiling, libraries for their respective headers, and any other detail required for installing comfortably.
   - **Hardware.md**
-    For the most part, modern systems satisfy requirements to run most tools.
+    For the most part, modern systems satisfy the requirements to run most tools.
-    But, for example you may be using Xen Project for your virtualization.
+    But, for example, you may be using Xen Project for your virtualization.
     Here you will find details on what you will need to install happily.
   - **Syscalls_and_Permissions.md**
-    Proper configuration of apparmor, sysctl, cgroups or any other tool where you will want documentation on what's happening under the hood can be found here.
-Some tools require elevated privileges, for example ansible can be used by absolutely anyone, but to administer mysql, you will need to be root.
+    Proper configuration of AppArmor, Sysctl, CGroups or any other tool where you will want documentation on what's happening under the hood can be found here.
+Some tools require elevated privileges, for example ansible can be used by absolutely anyone, but to administer MySQL, you will need to be root.
   - *'firenail.poc.md'*: A simple example of the kind of thing you may find here.
 If I find PoCs in regards to exploitation, I will be sharing how